helcomsecretariat/SOM/docs/guide/installation.md

 ## 4. Running the tool

 With the requirements installed, the tool can now be run by clicking on the `SOM.exe` file in the directory.
+NOTE!
+Your antivirus might claim the file is not signed by a trusted source or similar, this is due to the file not being signed.

 ![image](images/installation/run_tool.png)